Science on Stage UK

 What is Science on Stage?

-Science on Stage provides a European platform for science teachers to exchange teaching concepts and to share ideas.
-The aim of the initiative is to advance science teaching by creating a platform for science teachers’ creativity.
+Science on Stage provides a European platform for science and STEM teachers to exchange teaching concepts and to share ideas.
+The aim of the initiative is to advance science and STEM teaching by creating a platform for science teachers’ creativity.

 Selected teachers and technicians from each country come together for an international festival every two years.
-Delegates showcase their winning project to others from across Europe.
+In 2019 33 countries were represented in Cascais, Portugal.
+At each festial, delegates showcase their winning projects to others from across Europe.
 They make up the Science on Stage network, sharing good practice and teaching ideas to help raise the overall quality of STEM teaching.

-From 1 January 2019, the Association for Science Education (ASE) will be the UK's National Steering Committee for Science on Stage UK.
-We will be responsible for organising the UK presence at events, supporting the dissemination of practice from the European festivals, and enabling networking with teachers from other countries.
+Since 1st January 2019, the Association for Science Education (ASE) became the UK's National Steering Committee (NSC) for Science on Stage UK.
+The ASE is responsible for organising the UK presence at events, supporting the dissemination of practice from the European festivals, and enabling networking with teachers from other countries.
+In 2019, 235 European science teachers presented 222 projects at Cascais in Portugal.An additional 195 guests attended, making it a memorable event for all those who participated.

-At the festival, an international jury will select the best projects and award the European STEM Teacher Award.
+At each festival, an international jury selects the best projects and award the European STEM Teacher Award.

 When is the next festival?

-The next European Science on Stage festival (#SonS2022) will take place in Spring 2022 in Prague, Czech Republic.
-UK teachers from primary and secondary level will be selected to present their teaching ideas and approaches.
-Each festival has a guiding theme - for 2022 all projects represent inquiry-based learning approaches and themes include:
+The next European Science on Stage festival (#SonS2022) will take place from 24th to 27th March 2022 in Prague, Czech Republic at the Clarion Congress Hotel (https://www.clarioncongresshotelprague.com/en/) .
+UK teachers from primary and secondary levels will be selected to present their teaching ideas and approaches.
+Each festival has a guiding theme - for 2022 all projects represent enquiry-based learning approaches and themes include: